bninni/line-driver/README.md

 		parser.valid = parser.line.length > 3;
 	}
 ```
+---
 * **line**

+The parser object has the following attributes:
 * `line` - The line that the parser is currently handling
 * `index` - The object containing the index of the current line
   * `absolute` - The index of the current line from the start of the file, including invalid lines